vertical-knowledge/El-Rollastico/README.md

-  --masters / --no-masters  Restart master nodes as well [false] --datas / --no-datas      Restart data nodes [true] --minimum-version TEXT    Minimum version to upgrade to [1.7.1] --help                    Show this message and exit.
+  --masters / --no-masters  Restart master nodes as well [false] --datas / --no-datas      Restart data nodes [true] --minimum-version TEXT    Minimum version to upgrade to [1.7.1] --hold                    Override held elasticsearch package mark, and re-
+                            mark as held once upgraded.
+Cannot be combined with the --unhold flag.
+This works on Debian based systems only.
+  --unhold                  Override held elasticsearch package mark, and
+                            unhold package once upgraded.
+Cannot be combined with the --hold flag.
+This works on Debian based systems only.
+  --help                    Show this message and exit.
 ```